The best types of PowerPoint animations, are the intentional false kind that you build yourself!

 The other beauty of intentional false animations, is that besides being effective when presenting on overhead projectors, they are also the only type of animation that will survive a trip through the printer!

 So if you are creating hard copy booklets for your presentation or client deliverable, intentional false animations will still come through crystal clear as they are not based on a graphics engine, you are simply alternative colors to create the animation like effect.

 So you can print your slides and not worry about clients missing out on a key design element or point.

-Creating the steps of a process for a client deliverable in PowerPoint.
+Here's how to create the steps of a process for a client deliverable in PowerPoint, using 'Intentional False Animations'.

 The most important step in creating an intentional false animation, is the first overview slide.
 In this case, I have the five steps of a process outlined down the left side of the slide that I want to walk someone through.

 Note: Make sure everything is PERFECT on this first starting slide, before moving to Step #2 as you don’t want to fight your own formatting later on.